JoshDoody/fsn/_posts/2018-11-08-amazon-salary-negotiation.md

 ---
 layout: posts
-title: Amazon salary negotiation - How to negotiate your Amazon job offer
+title: How to negotiate your Amazon job offer
-headline: Got a job offer from Amazon?
-Here's how to negotiate it!
+headline: How to negotiate your Amazon job offer
-description: Here's how to negotiate your Amazon job offer including valuable tactics and common pitfalls to avoid.
+description: A step-by-step guide to negotiate your Amazon job offer, by a compensation negotiation expert who has negotiated millions of dollars in Amazon offers.
 categories:
   - coach
 tags: